 There is finally some space to breathe.
 After several weeks of teaching lengthy texts in The Grand Remonstrance, Areopagitica, The Kings Cabinet Opened, we have two weeks’ respite with poetry.
 It’s good timing.

 The demands of the ‘Early Modern Material Text’ seminar I am shadowing are pressing.
-Also, Professor Anthony Mortimer is speaking at our Doctoral Workshop next week, which has a volume of preparatory reading.
+Furthermore, Prof. Anthony Mortimer is speaking at our Doctoral Workshop next week, which has an amount of preparatory reading.

 Earlier this year, he asked me about a paper I had presented at the Origins Conference in April, ‘One of the Three: Marvell’s Publication Dilemma’.
 This obscure title referred to the three connections I identify between Marvell and privacy, before focussing on one: publication.

 Mortimer’s current work features the three elegies on Oliver Cromwell.
 Marvell had originally written one for a collection of three (with Sprat and Dryden), which was replaced by Edmund Waller’s before publication.

-Thus, the title of my paper had been misleading.
-But as the workshop applies most directly to me, it is important that I make the most of it.
+Thus, the title of my paper was ambiguous and easily open to misinterpretation.
+Mea culpa.
+But as the workshop applies most directly to me of all the PGR early-modernists, it is important that I make the most of it.

 Submitting the first section of my PhD two weeks ago came with a boost of activity.
 I’ve applied for an exciting history conference at Cambridge in January, and committed myself to presenting a draft at the final Doctoral Workshop in December.
-No easy route to Christmas.
+There’s no coasting to Christmas.

 Teaching has continued to be important.
 The break to poetry should allow my students the time they need to complete a short portfolio of study skills.
 However, we do return to Hobbes’ De Cive, Charles I’s Eikon Basilike and Milton’s Eikonoklastes before the end of the course.

 The MA Seminar I am following is time consuming, but it is directing me in new ways.
 With Marvell, I am suggesting an unorthodox sui generis model of authorship to encompass the private writer.

 Outside of that, there are numerous administrative tasks to be done.
-These include maintaining the course materials, work for the department magazine, Noted, and meeting eligible students to encourage them to take part in our Study Abroad Scheme.
+These include work for the department magazine, Noted, and meeting eligible students to encourage them to take part in our Study Abroad Scheme.

 Facing an unknown future